Vokera Boiler Red Light Meaning – Diagnosing Boilers Via Lights

 #2 – Red And Green Lights Are On

 If the red and green lights are on for Vokera boilers such as the Linea, there’s another list of problems.
-The following could be the case whether the lights are solid, or flashing.
+For example, the following could be the case whether the lights are solid or flashing.

 - The water pressure in the system is too high or low (the boiler will usually lockout below 0.6 bar and above 3 bar)